FastyBird/fastybird/src/FastyBird/Library/Bootstrap/.docs/en/index.md

 ### Sentry bug tracking

-If you would like to track your bug in [Sentry](https://sentry.io/), all what you have to do, is to configure you Sentry DSN
+If you would like to track bugs in [Sentry](https://sentry.io/), all what you have to do, is to configure you Sentry DSN

 ```neon